maestrano/mno-enterprise-angular/README.md

 * `gulp test:auto` to launch your unit tests with Karma in watch mode
 * `gulp protractor` to launch your e2e tests with Protractor
 * `gulp protractor:dist` to launch your e2e tests with Protractor on the dist files

-## How to build this frontend on a Mno-Enterprise app

-In the enterprise app directory:

-Install dependencies
-* run `npm install gulp gulp-util gulp-load-plugins del gulp-git`

-* run `gulp clone-frontend;gulp run-npm-install`

-This command will clone the frontend repository in the `.tmp-frontend` directory and download its npm and bower dependencies.
-You can change the **mno-enterprise-angular** frontend repository address and branch by updating `git_frontend_repo` and `git_frontend_branch` variables in gulpfile.js

-* run `gulp copy-custom-files`

-Your custom files in the `frontend` directory will be duplicated in `.tmp-frontend` directory.
-Your custom files must respect the `mno-enterprise-angular/src` code organization.

-(eg. if the file `frontend/src/app/stylesheets/theme.less` is present in the host project, it will replace the one in `.tmp-frontend/src/app/stylesheets/theme.less`)

-* run `gulp run-frontend-build;gulp copy-dist-files`

-The **mno-enterprise-angular** project will be built with your custom files and duplicated in the `public` folder.

-Repeat step 2 & 3, anytime you need to copy your custom files and recompile your frontend project.